-Students who transfer into the school after commencement of the HSC courses will have a formal interview with the Principal to discuss assessment requirements.
+Students who transfer into the school after commencement of Year 11, will have a formal interview with the Principal to discuss assessment requirements.

-11. Procedures for students when absent from any task
+11. Procedures for students when absent from any tasks - (Illness/Misadventure/Special Consideration Procedures)

 Where a student does not meet a deadline or is absent for the submission or performance of a task, the student must apply for special consideration.